-20. Eligibility to Vote
+17. Eligibility to Vote

-To be eligible to vote a person must, at the time of the dispatch of the voting papers to members
+To be eligible to vote a person must, at the time of the dispatch of the voting papers to members 17.1 be a CIM Voting Member

-20.1 be a CIM Voting Member
+17.2 meet any further eligibility criteria for the specific election as set out in the Charter, Bye-laws and General Regulations.

-20.2 meet any further eligibility criteria for the specific election as set out in the Charter, Bye-laws and General Regulations.
+18. Counting of Votes

-21. Counting of Votes
+18.1 The Returning Officer, or agents appointed by him / her, is responsible for collecting all ballot papers and voting records.
+No other person will have access to the ballot papers or voting records.

-- 21.1 The Returning Officer, or agents appointed by him/her, is responsible for collecting all envelopes containing ballot papers, or voting records (electronic or telephone).
-No other person will have access to the ballot papers or voting records. - 21.2 Counting should take place as soon as possible after the close of the voting, and continue, with reasonable breaks, until all votes are counted. - 21.3 The Returning Officer, or agents, are responsible for opening each envelope (if used); verifying each ballot paper or voting record; and counting all ballot papers or voting records. - 21.4 Ballot papers or voting records should be verified before being counted.
-Verification will involve - checking that the ballot paper is original and not a copy. - checking that it has a unique identification number (if used) or that the appropriate security details have been completed. - checking the appropriate verification procedures for voting by methods other than postal voting. - recording the total number of ballot papers or voting records received, and comparing with the numbers issued and numbers eligible to vote. - 21.5 The Returning Officer must ensure that if counting is suspended for any reason (for a reasonable break, or overnight) proper precautions are taken for the security of the ballot papers, voting records and other documents. - 21.6 The Returning Officer shall be responsible for determining if a recount is necessary for any votes.
-However normally a recount shall only take place if - there is reason to believe that there may have been an error in the counting - a candidate has been elected by four or less votes. - 21.7 Any such recounts shall only take place during the Count.
-Once the Returning Officer has announced the results they shall be regarded as final, in the absence of manifest error.
+- 18.2 Counting should take place as soon as possible after the close of the voting, and continue, with reasonable breaks, until all votes are counted. - 18.3 The Returning Officer, or agents, are responsible for opening each envelope (if used); verifying each ballot paper or voting record; and counting all ballot papers or voting records. - 18.4 Ballot papers or voting records should be verified before being counted.
+Verification will involve - checking that the ballot paper is original and not a copy. - checking that it has a unique identification number (if used) or that the appropriate security details have been completed. - checking the appropriate verification procedures for web-based voting. - recording the total number of ballot papers or voting records received and comparing with the numbers issued and numbers eligible to vote. - 18.5 The Returning Officer must ensure that if counting is suspended for any reason (for a reasonable break, or overnight) proper precautions are taken for the security of the ballot papers, voting records and other documents. - 18.6 The Returning Officer will be responsible for determining if a recount is necessary for any votes.
+However normally a recount will only take place if - there is reason to believe that there may have been an error in the counting - a candidate has been elected by a margin of four or less votes. - 18.7 Any such recounts will only take place during the Count.
+Once the Returning Officer has announced the results they will be regarded as final, in the absence of manifest error.

-22. Attendance at Counts
+19. Attendance at Counts

-Only the Returning Officer, and his/her agents and an independent scrutineer has a right to be present at the counting of the votes, unless, exceptionally, the Returning Officer has granted permission to anyone else to attend.
+Only the Returning Officer, his / her agents and an independent scrutineer have the right to be present at the counting of the votes, unless, exceptionally, the Returning Officer has granted permission to anyone else to attend.

-23. Validity of Votes
+20. Validity of Votes